-The first was a burglar who was picked out of an identity parade by George Storrs wife but there was no other evidence against him.
-She had said that the man was 'like the murderer'.
+The first was a burglar who was picked out from an identity parade by George Storrs wife but there was no other evidence against him.
+She had said that the man was, 'like the murderer'.
 The cook also identified him.
 He was in fact a cousin to George Storrs.
 However, it was thought if he had had been the intruder then George Storrs would have been able to identify him.
-He also had an alibi in that in that he was in Huddersfield playing dominoes at the time.
-Amongst the witnesses he called was the landlord of the pub the Ring and Bells in Huddersfield who said they had been in his pub playing dominoes at the time.
+He also had an alibi, stating that he had been in Huddersfield playing dominoes at the time and amongst the witnesses he called was the landlord of the pub the Ring and Bells in Huddersfield who confirmed that the man had been in his pub playing dominoes at the time.

 see Dundee Courier - Tuesday 30 November 1909

 see Dundee Evening Telegraph - Monday 08 November 1909

 see Dover Express - Friday 26 August 1910

 see Aberdeen Journal - Wednesday 31 August 1910

 see The Murders Whos Who